-For more information, you can always discuss the injection therapy options with your ARBDA Rheumatologist.
+At your next visit, discuss injection therapy options with your ARBDA rheumatologist.

-One treatment option for osteoarthritis of the knee can be replacing some of the fluid lost over time during aging with a synthesized version of the same fluid.
-These viscous lubricating medicine may help to relieve pain for between 6-12 months.
+One treatment option for osteoarthritis of the knee is replacing some of the fluid lost over time with a synthetic version of the same fluid.
+ARBDA physicians prepare therapeutic injections of viscosupplementation agents that contain some lost hyaluronic acid to once again allow bones to move smoothly without grinding.
+This viscous lubricating medicine may help to relieve pain for 6 to12 months.